Key Takeaways

 Laneige Water Bank Blue Hyaluronic Variants

-If you're oily-skinned like me, stick with the gel or gel-cream.
-If you're combination or get dry in winter, the intensive or cream versions might work better for you at night.
+If you're oily-skinned, stick with the Gel or Gel Cream.
+If you're combination or your skin gets dry in winter, the Intensive or Cream versions might work better at night.

 Alternatives Worth Considering

-If you want the same "light hydration for oily skin" idea, here are a few directions to explore:
+If you want the same "light hydration for oily skin" idea, here are a few directions:

-• Budget gel moisturizer (fragrance-free): Look for simple glycerin + HA formulas if you're sensitive.
+• Budget gel moisturizer (fragrance-free): Look for simple glycerin + HA formulas if fragrance sensitivity is a concern.

-• Water-gel for very oily skin: Great texture, but sometimes less barrier-supportive.
+• Water-gel for very oily skin: Great texture, but sometimes less barrier-supportive for combination skin.

-• Richer cream for nighttime: If your skin gets tight after retinol or actives.
+• Richer cream for nighttime: If your skin gets tight after retinol or actives, layer a richer cream on top at night.

 Building a full LANEIGE routine?
 Check out my LANEIGE Bouncy & Firm Eye Sleeping Mask review for overnight eye hydration that works perfectly alongside this gel cream.